BleekerLab/PhenoFeatureFinder/user_material/paper/paper.md

 # Statement of need

 The analysis of developmental phenotypes can be challenging, due to the many variables involved (e.g. time, developmental stages, replicates, treatments), especially for researchers whose strength or interest does not lie in data analysis.
 The same goes for the pre-processing of omics data and linking the omics data and developmental phenotypes.
-With `PhenoFeatureFinder`, we aim to support such research by combining the nessecary functionalities in one package with easy to follow manuals and examples.
+With `PhenoFeatureFinder`, we aim to support such research by combining the necessary functionalities in one package with easy to follow manuals and examples.

 In R, the package `drc` is available for fitting dose-response curves [@Ritz2015], offering an extensive and versatile set of functionalities.
 However, for the purposes described here `drc` poses some limitations, such as the options for custom pre-processing and analyses of multiple experimental groups simultaneously.
 Here we implemented pre-processing steps and aimed to decrease the amount of coding needed to obtain a fitted development curve.